AMRC-FactoryPlus/amrc-connectivity-stack/acs-auth/docs/redesign.md

 In this case a template would have been required anyway, as the `ManageGroup` base permission now required a structured target.

-#### Dynamic device requirements
+#### Change-notify Devices

 A simple scheme for allowing certain Nodes to grant read access to their Devices might look like this.
+This is limited to direct grants to a Node to manage its own Devices.

-This relies on a ManageACL permission which puts limits on the contents of the target rather than simply requiring the target to be in a group.
-It is also limited to direct grants to a Node to manage its own Devices.
+This also relies on a ManageACL permission which puts limits on the contents of the target rather than simply requiring the target to be in a group; given the general nature of targets under this design it's not clear how this would work in general.
+One possibility might be: perform a JSON merge patch of the template onto the proposed target; if the result changes then the test fails.

     DynamicNodes ⊂ SparkplugNodes